esper-io/dev-docs/docs/home/console/device-management/-/index.md

 ## Device Graphs

 This section provides a graphic representation of various attributes of a specific device.
-Fifteen metrics can be accessed here:
+Fourteen metrics can be accessed here:

 1. Wifi Frequency
 2. Battery Voltage